Solmidey/TradeCast-V1/README.md

 - **Live Trade Feed** – Query DexScreener and GeckoTerminal to surface real Base trades with tx hashes, trader addresses, and price snapshots.
 - **Mirror Buttons** – Auto-generate swap links (Uniswap, Aerodrome, custom) so followers can mirror the trade instantly.
 - **Cast Composer** – Draft TradeCast payloads with proof links and wallet metadata ready for Warpcast, Frames, or Monad mini apps.
+- **Onchain Receipts** – A lightweight Base contract notarises TradeCast payloads so casts can cite an immutable log even if external APIs disappear.
 - **Future Roadmap** – Extend with follow systems, leaderboards, and on-chain receipts.

 ---